 By Isabel Martinez and Anna Schumann

 The Biden administration has made history with many of its nominations and appointments, from the first female U.S. intelligence leader to the first Black Secretary of Defense, and many other positions that will be key to U.S. and global security and peace measures.
-And, for the first time ever, the country’s top day-to-day nuclear arms control positions across the federal government are or might be held by women — an impressive feat and welcome change, as some have noted.
+Now, the country’s top day-to-day nuclear arms control positions across the federal government are or might be held by women.
+Even if this isn’t a first, this moment remains significant because of its infrequency.

 Ambassador Bonnie Jenkins has been nominated for Under Secretary of State for Arms Control and International Security, which “leads the interagency policy process on nonproliferation and manages global U.S. security policy, principally in the areas of nonproliferation, arms control, regional security and defense relations, and arms transfers and security assistance.”
 If confirmed, Amb.
 Jenkins will focus on policies that prevent missile, nuclear, chemical, biological, and conventional weapons proliferation.
 The Bureau of Arms Control, Verification and Compliance; the Bureau of International Security and Nonproliferation; and the Bureau of Political-Military Affairs report to the Under Secretary, who serves as Senior Advisor to the President and the Secretary of State.
 Amb.
 Jenkins has already served in several federal roles, most recently as the Department of State’s Coordinator for Threat Reduction Programs in the Bureau of International Security and Nonproliferation from 2009-2017.